g4rl1c/apiology/README.md

 --------------------

 ## Contributing
-Always available to improve, so if you want to contribute just fork it and let me know.
+Always available to improve, so if you want to contribute just create a branch and let me know.

 Thanks!!!!